digvijay-sharma123/Fault_detection/README.md

 # fault_detection
-fault detection in tranmission in transmission line using machine learning
+Fault detection,classification and location in  transmission line using machine learning Algorithm.
+Here i use FNN Algorithm.